denten-books/plain-text/1-chapter.md

 and calculation is but a piece of a larger story.
 The personal computer governing the production of textuality today emerged from an amalgamation of automated devices: among them the telegraph, the typewriter, and the calculator.
-Add to that add the loom, the music box, the radio, and the film camera [^ln1-ceruzzi].
+Add to that list the loom, the music box, the radio, and the film camera [^ln1-ceruzzi].
 Each of these these machines left an imprint on the structure of our everyday engagement with computational devices.

 It is important to keep these intertwined material lineages in mind because each brings with it a different set of values and priorities.
-As complex computational systems begin to play an ever greater part in our lives, from affecting family relations to health and nutrition (think social media and personal activity trackers), we are increasingly faced with a host of conflicting choices.
+As complex computational systems continue to play an ever greater part in our lives, from affecting family relations to health and nutrition (think social media and personal activity trackers), we are increasingly faced with a host of conflicting choices.
 When building systems that structure human experience, do